ably/ably-dotnet/README.md

 });
 ```
 - You can also return JWT string token signed using `ABLY_KEY` as per [official ably JWT doc](https://ably.com/tutorials/jwt-authentication).
-- Unline tokenrequests, JWT token can be used by the client multiple times till it's 'expiry.

 ### Using the Token auth at client side